prathameshratthe/SecureMedicos/README.md

 keys.

 ### Encrypted file with hidden key
-Another solution for securely storing keys on the server is to store it in a particular file and then encrypting that file with the user password or equivalent key.
+Another solution for securely storing keys on the server is to store them in a particular file and then encrypt that file with the user password or equivalent key.
 The major advantages provided by such a service is getting more control while logging into the system to get results.
 We make use of this technique thereby securing the storage of keys on the server.

-Here is how the file storing key looks:
+Here is how the file-storing key looks:
 ![pasted image 0](https://user-images.githubusercontent.com/32220881/84137288-17c0fb80-aa6a-11ea-9310-625f06955d52.png)

 ## Methodology